updated

 Help

 Volunteers who enjoy working outside, playing with kids, cooking, handcrafts and especially music would be a good fit for our place.
-Volunteers can expect to help out at our home (not our school) with gardening, property maintenance, caring for animals, permaculture projects, house renovation, tidying, and cooking together.
+Volunteers can expect to help out on home projects like gardening, property maintenance, caring for animals, permaculture, house renovation, tidying, and cooking together.
+Our schedule is 3 hours of working on projects in the morning, with afternoons and weekends free.

 • Languages